Fields of Study: Environmental Studies, Earth and Space Sciences

 - Present your research to a panel of experts in the field of volcanology and geophysics.

 Language Study: None

 The program includes 9 hours' worth of sessions on survival Italian language to help you navigate life in Italy.
 These sessions are held throughout your time in Sicily and are not for academic credit.

 - Take a full-time course of study: Two courses for a total of 9 quarter/6 semester UC units.

 - You may take one course pass/no pass.

 CURRENT PROGRAM COURSES

 During the program, you'll take a volcanology course alongside the field research course.
-You may conduct research independently or in small groups.
+You will conduct your research in small groups.

 - Volcanology in the Mediterranean

-- Fields Methods in Earth and Environmental Sciences (includes a capstone research project)
+- Fields Methods in Earth and Environmental Sciences (includes a capstone group research project)